Events

 Stephan Kieninger

-Stephan Kieninger is a Non-Resident Fellow at the American-German Institute.
-He was previously a Wilson Fellow at the Woodrow Wilson Center, a postdoc at Johns Hopkins SAIS, a fellow at the Berlin Center for Cold War Studies, and a Senior Researcher at the Federal German Archives.
-He is the author of three books on US foreign policy and European security in the Cold War and after, most recently Securing Peace in Europe.
+Stephan Kieninger is a nonresident fellow at the American-German Institute.
+He was previously a Wilson Fellow at the Woodrow Wilson Center, a postdoctoral fellow at Johns Hopkins University School for Advanced International Studies, a fellow at the Berlin Center for Cold War Studies, and a senior researcher at the Federal German Archives.
+He is the author of three books on U.S. foreign policy and European security in the Cold War and after, most recently Securing Peace in Europe.
 Strobe Talbott, NATO, and Russia after the Cold War (Columbia University Press, 2025).
 He has received fellowships from the German Historical Institute, the Hoover Institution, and the German Academic Exchange Service.
-He holds a PhD in Modern History from Mannheim University.
+He holds a PhD in modern history from Mannheim University.

 Victoria Nuland